magento/devdocs/src/extensions/marketplace/branding.md

 Your use of the Magento name cannot suggest an affiliation with Magento.
 The Magento name can be referenced only as follows:

-- _Correct:_ “I create extensions for Magento.”
+- Correct - “I create extensions for Magento.”
-- _Incorrect:_ “I create Magento extensions.” or “My Magento Extension...”
+- Incorrect - “I create Magento extensions.” or “My Magento Extension...”

 When referencing yourself or your company, use the _specializing in Magento_ phrasing.

-- _Correct:_ “We are a development agency specializing in Magento.”
+- Correct  - “We are a development agency specializing in Magento.”
-- _Incorrect:_ “We are a Magento development agency.”
+- Incorrect - “We are a Magento development agency.”

 The Magento name **cannot** be used in any of the following: